How I Tell Stories

 I usually tell human stories that span travel, culture, and politics.
-My favourite stories are those that exude a strong sense of place and history and capture something of the sentiment of our human existence—through the lens of culture, politics or food.
+My favourite stories are those that take immersive reporting, exudes a strong sense of place and history, and captures something of the sentiment of our human existence—through the lens of culture, politics or food.
 In particular, I’m drawn to stories that explore the connections between conflict, memory and identity.
 Those are also the kinds of stories I try to seek out and tell.